shadi1717/oracle-cloud-data-platform-workshop/Lab700/LabGuide700.md

 -   Congratulations on completing this section!
 Please delete the deck with the cards you have made, which you named **Payroll Deck ~InsertYourInitialsHere~**, during this workshop by clicking on the decks' **menu bar** and selecting **Delete** for the Deck

+-   Additionally, please go back to the console section where you left a **note** in Step 17 for a financial analyst to check out, and **delete** the note similarly.

 ![](./images/22new.png " ")

 -   To recap, in this part, you:
     1. Monitored business performance with pre-built KPIs and pre-built Decks